gsferreira/gsferreira.github.com/src/archive/2025/less-guessing-more-csharp-a-la-rust/index.md

 Without leaning on exceptions or null checking, the code's intention is right there.
 By reading the signature and the handling code, you see that the function might fail, and it will tell you exactly how it failed.
 This style may feel foreign at first, but once you adopt it, there's a sense of calm that comes with writing code.
 Each branch is explicit, and each outcome feels deliberate.

 The Result Pattern speaks strongly to developers who want a more intentional coding style.
 In C#, we might need to build the model ourselves, but the end result is just as compelling as using it in Rust.
 You don't need to search for documentation or comments.
-Just look at the function, and you'll know if you need to handle success or an error—simple and clear!
+Just look at the function, and you'll know if you need to handle success or an error, simple and clear!
 It's a pattern that fosters clarity and helps ensure that code stays honest and predictable as projects grow.

 If you want to go deeper into this, watch this video, where I talk about how to avoid throwing exceptions by applying this pattern. 👇